Shopping for an Android kiosk tablet is challenging.

-Frequently, we see teams in a sticky situation when choosing a dedicated device for their fleet: Either accept a poor user experience on extremely inexpensive, generic Android reference hardware, or pay a large premium for consumer-grade devices that aren’t right-sized for these specialized use cases.
+Frequently, when choosing a tablet device for your kiosk, the thinking tends to be that you must either accept a poor user experience on extremely inexpensive, unsupported Android hardware, or pay a large premium for consumer-grade devices that have features and capabilities not used in a kiosk.

-With a 64-bit octa-core CPU, 10″ full HD display, expandable microSD storage, Bluetooth 5.0, 802.11ac Wi-Fi, dual Dolby Audio speakers, and high-resolution front and rear cameras (with flash), the K10 is an ideal platform for a massive spectrum of dedicated device use cases.
+The Lenovo K10 uses a 64-bit octa-core CPU, 10″ full HD display, expandable microSD storage, Bluetooth 5.0, 802.11ac Wi-Fi, dual Dolby Audio speakers, and high-resolution front and rear cameras (with flash).
+This makes the K10 an ideal platform for a massive spectrum of kiosk, point of sale, and other dedicated device use cases.
 It’s ruggedized for demanding environments, too, making it a more reliable investment than the off-the-shelf Android tablet hardware you’d find on the generic resale market.

 Specs, of course, don’t tell a full product story.
 The K10 ships with Android 11, and it will be fully upgradeable to Android 12.
-Further, Lenovo is offering three years of software support and security patches for the K10, and Esper will ensure our customers get each and every update.
-This is why we think of the K10 as the first truly agile Android hardware platform for businesses — because your organization can rely on it from end to end to enable your vision now, but also years into the future.
-That’s an assurance no MDM is going to give you.
+Further, Lenovo is offering three years of software support and security patches for the K10.

 One of the real perception issues we think the K10 tackles head on is that of Android hardware being an “also ran” in terms of product experience.
 We’ve all used an iPad; we know what it feels like, and we know why customers connect with that experience.
-But with products like the K10, we’re seeing a new class of devices that meet the demanding expectations of customers without the immense cost or constraints of other platforms.
+But the iPad is incredibly limiting for specialized used cases, while the K10 is exceptionally versatile.

 The K10 can be configured with additional storage, RAM, 4G (in select markets), and a battery-less configuration for stationary, powered use cases will be available soon.
 Importantly, none of these variations will fragment your fleet, either, as all versions of the K10 are based on the same MediaTek Helio P22T SoC (System-on-a-Chip).